-Should any student fail the exam than they will need to resit later in the year or agree an alternative assessment arrangement with the course convenor and DPhil Programme Director.
+Should any student fail the exam, they will need to resit the assessment later in the year (usually in Trinity Term), or agree an alternative assessment arrangement with the course convenor and DPhil Programme Director.

-3.6 Advanced Social Theory
+3.3.3 Advanced Social Theory

 The course will be formally assessed by two short (2,000-3,000 words) essays due during Michaelmas Term.
-The first essay is due by 12:00pm on Friday of Week 5, 12th November 2021.
-The second essay is due by 12:00pm on Friday of week 9, 10th December 2021.
+The first essay is due by 12:00pm on Friday of Week 5.
+The second essay is due by 12:00pm on Friday of week 9.
+This should be submitted electronically via Canvas.

-3.7 Summary of 2021-22 Coursework Deadlines
+3.4 Summary of 2023-24 Coursework Deadlines

-Course/Name of Assessment Deadline Advanced Social Theory Coursework Essay 1 12 th November 2021 (Week 5 of Michaelmas Term) Advanced Social Theory Coursework Essay 2 10 ^h December 2021 (Week 9 of Michaelmas Term) Digital Social Research: Methods Core 3rd December 2021 (Week 8 of Michaelmas Term) Digital Social Research: Statistics Core Exam: Week 9 of Michaelmas Term (Date to be confirmed one month before)
+Course/Name of Assessment Deadline Advanced Social Theory Coursework Essay 1 Friday, 12 noon, Week 5 of Michaelmas Term Advanced Social Theory Coursework Essay 2 Friday, 12 noon, Week 9 of Michaelmas Term Digital Social Research: Methods Core written submission Friday, 12 noon, Week 8 of Michaelmas Term Digital Social Research: Statistics Core in-person examination Week 9 of Michaelmas Term, date TBC